pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me of projects I am working on, more than any promise of a paper that I'll actually finish writing

-**170.** "*Comparison of Quantum Algorithms for Excited State Finding with a Nuclear Hamiltonian*", Robbie Giles, Paul Stevenson, and Ben Murdin, *in preparation*
+**171.** "*Comparison of Quantum Algorithms for Excited State Finding with a Nuclear Hamiltonian*", Robbie Giles, Paul Stevenson, and Ben Murdin, *in preparation*

-**169.** "*Interpolation and Application of Lutetium Neutron Optical Model Parameters*", Adam Giambrone, Aaron Stott, and Paul Stevenson, *in preparation*
+**170.** "*Interpolation and Application of Lutetium Neutron Optical Model Parameters*", Adam Giambrone, Aaron Stott, and Paul Stevenson, *in preparation*

+**169.** "*Comparative Analysis of Classical and Quantum Machine Learning Models for Predicting Nuclear Binding Energy and Introduction a Graphical User Interface", Serkan Akkoyun, Paul Stevenson, and Cafer Mert Yeşilkanat, *submitted to Applied Soft Computing*

 **168.** "*Investigation of Fusion Cross-Sections of <sup>80</sup>Sr Formed via Symmetric and Asymmetric Channels to Understand Light Particle Emission Spectra*", Maninder Kaur, B.R.
 Behera, Gulzar Singh, Varinderjit Singh, Meenu Thakur, Kushal Kapoor, Priya Sharma, S. Nath, N. Madhavan, S. Muralithar, G. Mohanto, Ish Mukul, Davinder Siwal, Tathagata Banerjee, A. Jhingan, T. Varughese, M.B.
 Chatterjee, A. Saxena, B.K.
 Nayak and Paul Stevenson, [*accepted for publication in Phys.
 Rev. C*](https://authors.aps.org/Submissions/status?accode=CH10951&author=Kaur&commit=Submit)